Contributing¶

 Other ways to contribute¶

-- Visit the KubeVirt community page, participate on Twitter or Slack, learn about local meetups and events.
+- Visit the KubeVirt community page, participate on Slack or follow us on our socials (Blue Sky, Mastodon, and Twitter/X); learn about local meetups and events.

 - Visit the KubeVirt website repository and submit a blog post, case study or lab.